Asterix and the Banquet: Plot summary

 Prefect Overanxius, sent by Rome as an Inspector General, arrives at the fortified camp of Compendium in Armorica.
-He informs the camp's commander, Centurion Lotuseatus, that he intends to lead an assault against the village of Gauls that resist Roman rule.
-Despite protests from Lotuseatus, the camp is forced to do as ordered and is promptly repelled by the villagers thanks to the power of the magic potion that grants them superhuman strength.
-Undeterred, Overanxius decides to erect a stockage around the village so as to isolate it from the rest of the world.
+Upon arriving, he informs the camp's commander he intends to conquer the Gaulish village that resist Roman rule.
+Despite protests against this, the camp reluctantly leads an assault - which is promptly repelled by the Gauls thanks to the power of the magic potion that grants them superhuman strength.
+Undeterred, Overanxius orders the camp to erect a stockade around the village so that it's isolated from the rest of the world.

-The Gauls promptly resent this, leading to Asterix issuing a challenge to Overanxius - he declares that if he can escape the stockade and successfully secure for his village many of the delicacies of Gaul for a banquet, the Romans must tear down the stockade in defeat.
-Overanxius agrees, but after the villagers distract the Romans so that Asterix and Obelix can breach the stockade and begin their journey, he promptly sends word to every Roman garrison in Gaul to find and arrest the pair.
-After securing their first item in Lutetia (Paris), Asterix and Obelix are cheated into buying a useless horse and chariot by a dishonest salesman, leading them to steal a Roman breakdown chariot as a result.
+The village promptly resents this, leading to Asterix issuing a challenge to Overanxius: if he can escape the stockage and successfully secure for his village many of the delicacies of Gaul for a banquet, the Romans must tear down the stockade in defeat.
+Overanxius agrees to the challenge; however, after Asterix and Obelix breach the stockade to begin their journey, he promptly sends word to every Roman garrison in Gaul to find and arrest the pair.
+After securing their first item in Lutetia (Paris), Asterix and Obelix purchase a useless horse and chariot by a dishonest salesman; they later steal a Roman breakdown chariot to replace these.

-Upon reaching Camaracum (Cambrai) to buy boiled sweets, they find that many Gauls have heard of Asterix's challenge and are willing to help them win their challenge by causing problems for the Romans; though some Gauls they later meet attempt to betray the pair in hopes of securing a reward.
-After gaining additional purchases in Durocortorum (Reims), Lugdunum (Lyon), Nicae (Nice), Massilia (Marseille) and Tolosa (Toulouse), a pair of Roman highwaymen rob them when they are forced to make an impromptu camp.
-However, they luckily recover the stolen items in Burdigala (Bordeaux), after the thieves are mistaken by the Romans for Asterix and Obelix, taking advantage of the chaos that ensues from this to acquire further delicacies in the town.
+Upon reaching Camaracum (Cambrai) to buy boiled sweets, they find that many Gauls have heard of Asterix's challenge.
+While some are willing to help them win their challenge by causing problems for the Romans, others secretly hope to betray the pair for a reward from the Romans.
+Evading Roman patrols, Asterix and Obelix secure purchases in Durocortorum (Reims), Lugdunum (Lyon), Nicae (Nice), Massilia (Marseille) and Tolosa (Toulouse), but are robbed by two Roman highwaymen when they camp for the night.
+Pursuing the thieves to Burdigala (Bordeaux), the pair manage to recover the stolen items after Roman soldiers mistake the thieves for them.

-The pair then secure passage on a ship run by Captain Seniorservix, who is honored to let them aboard, where they help to prevent an attack by the pirates, who recognize Asterix and Obelix from their previous encounter.
-With Seniorservix's assistance, the pair are smuggled into Gesocribatum (Le Conquet), fighting past more Romans when they get discovered, before eventually returning home to their village.
-Asterix promptly invites Overanxius to witness his victory by showing him the food and wine that was acquired, before promptly giving him an "uppercut" punch as punishment for acting dishonourable during the bet.
-The villager thus celebrate Asterix's truimph, while Obelix discovers the pair had been followed by a white dog on their adventure that he gives a bone.
+After sourcing their next item in the city, they securing passage to Gesocribatum (Le Conquet) on a ship run by Captain Seniorservix - who is honored to help them and smuggles them into the city after they protect his ship from the pirates.
+Securing the last item, the pair return to their village which arranges the banquet.
+Asterix promptly invites Overanxius to witness his victory before punching him for acting dishourably during their bet.
+As the villagers celebrate Asterix's triumph, Obelix discovers that they had been followed since their stop in Lutetia by a small white dog, whom he immediately adopts.